The Bridge

 Our Unique Approach: The TRAUMA Framework

-Our work is guided by six core components of healing: Trust, Resilience, Awareness, Understanding, Mindfulness, and Action (TRAUMA).
+Our work is guided by six core components of healing: Trust, Resiliency, Accountability, Understanding, Mindfulness, and Action (TRAUMA).
 These pillars provide a foundation for:

 TRUST